apache/incubator-pagespeed-cpanel/README.md

 # mod_pagespeed module for CPanel WHM

+A custom module for CPanel WHM using CPanel Easy Framework - allows easy installation of mod_pagespeed via `/scripts/easyapache` on command line or through easyapache from WHM web console.

+## Installation instructions

 If you are using EasyApache4, please follow the below steps to install mod_pagespeed.
 ```
 $> yum install rpm-build cpio ea-apache24-mod_version